-Individuals normally can profit from counseling only if they feel a need for this kind of service.
+Individuals can profit from counseling only if they feel a need for this kind of service.
 Nevertheless, referrals of students by faculty members are frequently appropriate and are welcomed by the staff of this office.
-Some type of communication between the referring faculty member and the counselor is usually beneficial.
+Communication between the referring faculty member and the counselor is usually beneficial.